 Emotion: Sadness that his wife is not here to share the experience of achieving her dream.

 Middle: Carl flips through photos of his marriage through their adult years.

 Emotion: Surprise tinged with sadness.

 Turn: “Thanks for the adventure — now go have a new one!
 Love, Ellie”

-End: Carl holds Russell’s merit badge, looks at Ellie’s chair… crosses his heart.
+End: Carl picks up Russell’s merit badge, looks at Ellie’s chair… then crosses his heart.

 Such a fantastic scene because in effect — from beyond the grave — Ellie has given Carl her blessing to be with a new member of the ‘family’: Russell.
-Functionally, he is a surrogate for Ellie and now when Carl crosses his heart, he is making a new pledge, a new Want: To retrieve Russell.
+Functionally, he is a surrogate for Ellie.
+And now when he crosses his heart, Carl is making a new pledge, a new Want: To retrieve Russell.
 Which sets up the rest of Act Three.

 I adore this movie.
 How about you?

 To read all of the entries in the Great Scene archive, go here.
 If you have an idea for this Great Scene series, check out the responses people have made so far here.
 If you have a different scene in mind you think would be worthy of analysis, please post it there or in comments for this post.
 Thanks!